 "Battle of the Bulge" or "Bataille des Ardennes" was one of the last upraises of the almost defeated Nazi-regime in the winter '44-'45 WWII-fight for the Ardennes hills.
-Our battle will be one of continuous ups and downs since the flat portions of this trip can be counted on one hand… It is, clearly the highlight of our program, and it can be done in either a level 2 (around 1200 m of climb per day) or level 3 (up to 2000 m of climb) version.
-In 2017, the first day will be a bit easier, namely level 2, but days 2 and 3 will be level 3.
-In any case, participants to this tour must be confirmed mountainbikers.
+Our battle will be one of continuous ups and downs since the flat portions of this trip can be counted on one hand… It is, clearly the highlight of our program, and it can be done in either a level 3 (around 1200 m of climb per day) or level 4 (up to 1800 m of climb) version.
+Both levels are foreseen in the 2019 version!
+The technical requirement is not so high as in the Müllerthal, but still there are nice sections with long singletrails and participants to this tour must be confirmed mountainbikers (at least "intermediate" for their technical skills).

-Optionally, the three-day tour can also be extended with a day-ride around the beautiful and trail-rich Esch-sur-Sûre lake (point of departure and arrival) or with a level-2 or level-3 finale towards the city of Luxembourg.
+Optionally, the three-day tour can also be extended with a day-ride around the beautiful and trail-rich Esch-sur-Sûre lake (point of departure and arrival) and/or with a 60-100 km finale (different options, technically not so demanding) towards the city of Luxembourg.

 Total Distance: Lultzhausen – Urspelt: 50 Km / 1200 m of climb